Subprime mortgage crisis: Background and timeline of events

 While the housing and credit bubbles were growing, a series of factors caused the financial system to become increasingly fragile.
 Policymakers did not recognize the increasingly important role played by financial institutions such as investment banks and hedge funds, also known as the shadow banking system.
 These entities were not subject to the same regulations as depository banking.
 Further, shadow banks were able to mask the extent of their risk taking from investors and regulators through the use of complex, off-balance sheet derivatives and securitizations.
 Economist Gary Gorton has referred to the 2007–2008 aspects of the crisis as a "run" on the shadow banking system.

 The complexity of these off-balance sheet arrangements and the securities held, as well as the interconnection between larger financial institutions, made it virtually impossible to re-organize them via bankruptcy, which contributed to the need for government bailouts.
 Some experts believe these shadow institutions had become as important as commercial (depository) banks in providing credit to the U.S. economy, but they were not subject to the same regulations.
 These institutions as well as certain regulated banks had also assumed significant debt burdens while providing the loans described above and did not have a financial cushion sufficient to absorb large loan defaults or MBS losses.

 The losses experienced by financial institutions on their mortgage-related securities impacted their ability to lend, slowing economic activity.
 Interbank lending dried-up initially and then loans to non-financial firms were affected.
 Concerns regarding the stability of key financial institutions drove central banks to take action to provide funds to encourage lending and to restore faith in the commercial paper markets, which are integral to funding business operations.
 Governments also bailed out key financial institutions, assuming significant additional financial commitments.

 The risks to the broader economy created by the housing market downturn and subsequent financial market crisis were primary factors in several decisions by central banks around the world to cut interest rates and governments to implement economic stimulus packages.
 Effects on global stock markets due to the crisis were dramatic.
 Between January 1 and October 11, 2008, owners of stocks in U.S. corporations suffered about $8 trillion in losses, as their holdings declined in value from $20 trillion to $12 trillion.
 Losses in other countries averaged about 40%.

 Losses in the stock markets and housing value declines place further downward pressure on consumer spending, a key economic engine.
 Leaders of the larger developed and emerging nations met in November 2008 and March 2009 to formulate strategies for addressing the crisis.
-A variety of solutions have been proposed by government officials, central bankers, economists, and business executives.
+A variety of solutions were proposed by government officials, central bankers, economists, and business executives.
 In the U.S., the Dodd–Frank Wall Street Reform and Consumer Protection Act was signed into law in July 2010 to address some of the causes of the crisis.